Orzldzx/awesome-stars/README.md

 - [RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 Everything is RSSible
 - [Photon](https://github.com/alanzhangzm/Photon) - A lightweight multi-threaded downloader based on aria2.
 - [500lines](https://github.com/aosabook/500lines) - 500 Lines or Less
-- [webui-aria2](https://github.com/ziahamza/webui-aria2) - The aim for this project is to create the worlds best and hottest interface to interact with aria2.
-Very simple to use, just download and open index.html in any web browser.
 - [ervy](https://github.com/chunqiuyiyu/ervy) - Bring charts to terminal.
 - [pcap-analyzer](https://github.com/le4f/pcap-analyzer) - online pcap forensic
 - [monitor](https://github.com/AsuraTeam/monitor) - The monitoring system, develop their own powerful and flexible configuration